How the Sunflower State Raised the Bar for Statewide Entrepreneurial Ecosystem Development

-On February 5, 2025, TruFund Financial Services (TruFund), a leading community development financial institution (CDFI) held its Annual Ecosystem Breakfast – bringing together more than 30 key stakeholders from Atlanta’s entrepreneurial and small business ecosystem.
-A diverse mix of participants – representing traditional banks, CDFIs, quasi-government agencies, business support organizations, and private sector investors – contributed to a lively, generative discussion on the challenges and opportunities within the ecosystem.
-In the room alone, participants represented a diverse “asset base” to build around – each with bringing financial, intellectual, social, political, and culture capital to the table.
-What would it look like for Georgia to build a strong entrepreneurial ecosystem?
-Are there lessons to be learned from Kansans?
+On February 5, 2025, TruFund Financial Services (TruFund), a leading community development financial institution (CDFI) held its Annual Ecosystem Breakfast, bringing together more than 30 key stakeholders from Atlanta’s entrepreneurial and small business ecosystem.
+A diverse mix of participants, representing traditional banks, CDFIs, quasi-governmental agencies, business support organizations, and private-sector investors, contributed to a lively, generative discussion on the challenges and opportunities within the ecosystem.
+In the room alone, there was a diverse “asset base” to build around, each bringing financial, intellectual, social, political, and cultural capital to the table.

 If you want to understand something as complex as a strong entrepreneurial ecosystem, it helps to look for common signs of success.
 In other words, what makes an ecosystem “high functioning?”
 These indicators give you a way to measure what’s working and where there might be gaps.
 They also make it easier to compare different places, spot trends, and focus efforts on what actually helps businesses and communities thrive.